 Associate Professor of Political Science/International Affairs

-Chairperson, Department of Social Sciences
+Chairperson, Department of Social and Education Sciences

-Dr. Marwan G. Rowayheb is an associate professor of political science and international affairs and the chairperson of the Department of Social Sciences at LAU.
+Dr. Marwan G. Rowayheb is an associate professor of political science and international affairs and the chairperson of the Department of Social and Education Sciences at LAU.
 He teaches courses on research methods, Lebanese politics, Middle East government, comparative politics and protest movements.

 Dr. Rowayheb’s hobbies are football and music.
 He is a big Liverpool fan and his favorite anthem is You Will Never Walk Alone (YNWA).
 He loves to listen to jazz and the music of the 80s.